Types of Retirement Plans: Which Is Right for You?

 Traditional IRA

-RMDs: Traditional IRAs are subject to RMD rules.
+RMDs: Traditional IRAs are subject to required minimum distribution or RMD rules.
 Visit the IRS website for more information.

-What we like: More choice and control in investment types.
+Pros: More investment options.
 While your options for 401(k) plans are typically limited to what your employer offers, you can shop for many options when choosing an IRA.

-Contribution details: Individuals contribute.
+Contributions: Individuals contribute; however, you may not be eligible to contribute if your annual income exceeds a certain threshold (visit IRS.gov for more details).
 Annual contribution limits are the same as a Traditional IRA.
 Keep in mind that if you have both a Traditional and Roth IRA, the total contributions you make each year to all of your IRAs cannot exceed the annual contribution limit.
 See IRS's "IRA Contribution Limits" for more information.

 Retirement plans for small businesses and self-employed individuals